dywisor/fischstaebchen/README.rst

    The mode flags ``-e, -f, -d, -b, -c`` may be used to restrict the file type (exists, file, dir, block dev, char dev).
+   The mode flags get *OR*\ed when more than one is specified.
    The default mode is ``-f``.

    The ``.`` suffix has the special meaning of "match basepath".